NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 end
 ```

-Now you need to make a new LightsDefinition to replace the ones these Lights currently use.
-The documentation for LightsDefinition shows a constructor that expects a Model as the input.
+We need to make a new LightsDefinition to replace the ones these Lights currently use.
+The documentation for LightsDefinition shows a constructor that expects a Model as the input:

 ![Lights def](img/measure-writing-guide/13.png)

-Constructors translated from C++ to Ruby take the following form.
-The only difference may be which arguments the constructor requires; usually it is simply a Model.
+Constructors translated from C++ to Ruby generally take the following form; the only difference may be which arguments the constructor requires (usually it is simply a ```model```).

 ```ruby
 new_thing = OpenStudio::Model::NewThingClassName.new(model)
 ```

-Now, figure out how to set the LPD of the LightsDefinition to 10 W/m2.
-The LightsDefinition documentation presents a method.
+Next, we need to set the LPD of the LightsDefinition to 10 W/m2.
+The LightsDefinition documentation presents a method for this:

 ![lights def2](img/measure-writing-guide/14.png)

-You will also want to name the new LightsDefinition object for better user comprehension.
-Most OpenStudio objects have a ".setName(new_name)" method.
-You can put this together to make the LightsDefinition object.
+Name the new LightsDefinition object, following best practices.
+Most OpenStudio objects have a ```.setName(new_name)``` method, and the Lights object is no exception:

 ```ruby
 new_lights_def = OpenStudio::Model::LightsDefinition.new(model)